 Treatment and Prevention

 However, if your symptoms are frequent and severe or if you are having difficulty falling or staying asleep, the doctor may prescribe medications for you.
-The most common medications used include those that are also used for Parkinson's disease (such as ropinirole*, or pramipexole), anti-seizure medications (such as gabapentin), benzodiazepines (such as clonazepam), or opioids (such as codeine).
+To control daily symptoms, medications that are used for Parkinson's disease such as ropinirole, rotigotine and pramipexole are frequently prescribed.
+Levodopa/carbidopa is effective for intermittent symptoms and as prevention just before a long car ride or travelling on a plane.
+The medications have side effects and sometimes need to be weaned off for a period before being started again.

 Since the cause of RLS is not well understood, there are no known ways to prevent it.
 However, people who have RLS may be able to decrease episodes by making simple lifestyle changes including eliminating caffeine and alcohol and by treating any underlying conditions.